astronomer/docs/learn/deferrable-operators.md

 ## Example workflow

-The example DAG below is scheduled to run once for every minute within a defined time-frame (between its `start_date` and its `end_date`).
+The example DAG below is scheduled to run every minute between its `start_date` and its `end_date`.
 Every DAG run contains one sensor task that will potentially take up to 20 minutes to complete.

-When using the standard `DateTimeSensor` with default settings, one worker slot is taken up by every sensor that runs.
-By leveraging a deferrable version of this sensor, `DateTimeSensorAsync`, you can achieve full concurrency while allowing your workers to complete additional work across your Airflow environment.
+Using `DateTimeSensor`, one worker slot is taken up by every sensor that runs.
+By using the deferrable version of this sensor, `DateTimeSensorAsync`, you can achieve full concurrency while freeing up your workers to complete additional tasks across your Airflow environment.

+Switch between the following tabs to see the difference in implementations and performance between the standard sensor and the deferrable operator.

 <Tabs
     defaultValue="standard"